mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/getting-started/app-to-app-call/android.md

 # Conclusion

 Congratulations!
-You have implemented your first In-App Voice application with Nexmo Client SDK for Android.
+You have implemented your first In-App Voice application with Client SDK for Android.

 You can now run the app on two devices, log in as two different users, and start an in-app voice call between the users.